IT'S BEGINNING TO LOOK A LOT LIKE CHRISTMAS!

 When using an ice pack, wrap it in a thin towel to protect your skin from frostbite.

-You should limit its application to 20-minute intervals.
+You should limit ice pack application to 20-minute intervals for the best results.

 By providing adequate support, you can minimise the pressure on your ribs, allowing them to heal more effectively.